pulumi/docs/content/docs/_index.md

         <h3 class="no-anchor">Alternatives</h3>
         <p class="text-sm text-gray-600">
             <a href="{{< relref "/docs/reference/vs" >}}">Other approaches</a> use YAML,
-            JSON, or bespoke DSLs that you need to master -- and convince your team to use.
-These "languages" fall short of general purpose languages, lacking abstractions and reuse, and reinvent familiar concepts like package managers.
+            JSON, or bespoke DSLs (Domain-Specific Languages) that you need to master and convince your team to use.
+These "languages" fall short of general purpose languages, since they lack abstractions and reuse, and reinvent familiar concepts like package managers.
 Worse, these solutions are usually unique to every given cloud that you need to target.
         </p>